Slip and Falls in Parking Lots

 On the other hand, in California and other states, defendant property owners often argue that a dangerous condition was "open and obvious."
 If a condition is open and obvious, a visitor has a responsibility to avoid it.
 For example, if there is a huge orange sign in a parking lot, this may be an open and obvious danger that you have a responsibility to avoid or to walk around more carefully.

 In some cases, both the defendant and the plaintiff may bear some responsibility for the plaintiff's injuries.
 California adheres to the rule of pure comparative negligence, under which a plaintiff's percentage of fault as determined by a jury will result in a proportionate reduction of damages.
 For example, if the jury assigns each party half of the responsibility for an accident and determines that the total damages are $100,000, the victim can potentially recover up to $50,000 from the defendant.Explore Your Options with a Los Angeles Attorney after a Slip and Fall

-After an accident in a parking lot, the owner or operator may take steps to fix the condition or may not maintain the property in the same way.
+After a slip and fall in a parking lot in Los Angeles, the owner or operator may take steps to fix the condition or may not maintain the property in the same way.
 It can be important to gather evidence as soon as the accident happens and to consult an attorney right away.
-At Sharifi Firm, PLC, our Los Angeles slip and fall lawyers can help you pursue compensation after being hurt in a parking lot.
-For a free consultation, call us at 1-866-422-7222 or contact us online.
+At Sharifi Firm, APC, our slip and fall lawyers can help you pursue compensation after being hurt in a parking lot.
+For a free consultation, call us at (866) 422-7222 or contact us online.
 We also represent accident victims in Temecula, Rancho Cucamonga, San Bernardino, and Riverside, as well as other Southern California cities.